daturkel/testing-and-monitoring-ml/5 - Docker and Docker Compose/5 - Docker and Docker Compose lecture notes.md

 Now our application will run two containers: `web` and `redis`.

 The key commands are `docker-compose build`, `docker-compose up`, and `docker-compose down`.

+## Assignment 5: Basic Docker Compose

+This assignment takes place at [this commit](https://github.com/trainindata/testing-and-monitoring-ml-deployments/commit/c1f709cebb7a054dd415ec42a2a732054ce50c77).

+This assignment uses the contents of exercise_notebooks > docker_exercise

+We will set up a docker-compose application which uses a Flask container and a Redis container.

+Our app is a Flask app with a `/` endpoint which counts how many hits it's gotten.
+It does this by incrementing a count in the Redis cache.
+Redis is running in its own container with the default port `6379` exposed.

+The counter persists between `docker-compose` runs because redis saves RDB backups to the `/data` volume.